Mark Kratzmann: Pro tour

 As a professional player, Kratzmann won 18 doubles titles, including the Cincinnati Masters in 1990 (also reaching the Australian Open men's doubles final in 1989).

 His best Grand Slam performance in singles was reaching the fourth round of the 1987 Australian Open.
 Kratzmann achieved a career-high singles ranking of world No. 50 in March 1990.

 He sometimes partnered his brother Andrew in doubles matches.

-After retirement
+Cricket

 Kratzmann began to play cricket after moving to Hong Kong in 2003, where he originally worked as a tennis coach.
 He won the Hong Kong Cricket Association's Player of the Year award for 2005–06.
 In May 2007, he was selected in the national squad to participate in the ICC World Cricket League Division Three tournament.
 He was also in the 20-man list for the Asia Cup but was not included in the final 14.
 He has made three international appearances for Hong Kong.